messagebirdguides/notifications-guide-php/README.md

-# Order Notifications
+# SMS Order Notifications

-⏱ 15 min build time
+### ⏱ 15 min build time

+## Why build SMS order notications?

-Have you ever ordered food for home delivery on the phone, via the web or using an app?
-You might have found yourself wondering whether your order was received correctly and how long it takes until it is delivered!
+Have you ever ordered home delivery to find yourself wondering whether your order was received correctly and how long it'll take to arrive?
+Some experiences are seamless and others... not so much.

 For on-demand industries such as food delivery, ridesharing and logistics, excellent customer service during the ordering process is essential.
-One easy way to stand out from the crowd is proactive communication that keeps customers in the loop about the current status of their orders.
-Whether your customer is waiting for a package delivery or growing "hangry" (i.e. Hungry + Angry) awaiting their food delivery, sending timely ETA notifications via SMS is a great strategy to create a seamless user experience.
-The main benefits are that it's instant and works with almost every phone, independently of where the order was taken.
-Plus, it's already common to collect phone numbers as part of the order so it's easy to get customers on board with this.
+One easy way to stand out from the crowd is providing proactive communication to keep your customers in the loop about the status of their orders.
+Irresepective of whether your customer is waiting for a package delivery or growing "hangry" (i.e. Hungry + Angry) awaiting their food delivery, sending timely SMS order notifications is a great strategy to create a seamless user experience.

-Our SMS Messaging API provides an easy way to fully automate and integrate the process into order handling software.
-Your busy employees can trigger the notification with the push of a single button.
-Hangriness circumvented and user experience boosted, just like that!
+The [MessageBird SMS Messaging API](https://developers.messagebird.com/docs/sms-messaging) provides an easy way to fully automate and integrate a notifications application into your order handling software.
+Busy employees can trigger the notifications application with the push of a single button - no more confused *hangry* customers and a best-in-class user experience, just like that!

 ## Getting Started

-This guide will demonstrate a running application in PHP.
-The application is a prototype for an order management system deployed by a fictitious food delivery company called Birdie NomNom Foods.
+In this MessageBird Developer Guide, we'll show you how to build a runnable Order Notifications application in Node.js.
+The application is a prototype order management system deployed by our fictitious food delivery company, *Birdie NomNom Foods*.

-Birdie NomNom Foods has implemented the following workflow:
+Birdie NomNom Foods have set up the following workflow:

 - New incoming orders are in a _pending_ state.
 - Once the kitchen starts preparing an order, it moves to the _confirmed_ state.
 A message is sent to the customer to inform them about this.
 - When the food is ready and handed over to the delivery driver, staff marks the order _delivered._ A message is sent to the customer to let them know it will arrive momentarily.
-- **Optional:** If preparation takes longer than expected, it can be moved to a _delayed_ state.
+- If preparation takes longer than expected, it can be moved to a _delayed_ state.
 A message is sent to the customer asking them to hang on just a little while longer.
 Thanks to this, Birdie NomNom Foods saves time spent answering _"Where's my order?"_ calls.

 To run the sample application, you need to have PHP installed on your machine.
 If you're using a Mac, PHP is already installed.
 For Windows, you can [get it from windows.php.net](https://windows.php.net/download/).
 Linux users, please check your system's default package manager.
 You also need Composer, which is available from [getcomposer.org](https://getcomposer.org/download/), to install the [MessageBird SDK for PHP](https://github.com/messagebird/php-rest-api) and other dependencies.

-Download the sample application [by cloning the GitHub repository](https://github.com/messagebirdguides/notifications-guide-php) or retrieving and extracting the ZIP file.
+Download the sample application by cloning the [MessageBird Developers Guide GitHub repository](https://github.com/messagebirdguides/notifications-guide-php) or retrieving and extracting the ZIP file.

 Then, open a console pointed at the directory into which you've stored the sample application and run the following command: